batect/batect/docs/content/tips/Proxies.md

 [This page in the Docker documentation](https://docs.docker.com/engine/admin/systemd/#httphttps-proxy) gives an example of how to configure a Docker daemon running with systemd.

+On Windows, you may need to configure the Docker daemon's proxy settings yourself.
+You can edit Docker's proxy settings by right-clicking the Docker taskbar icon, choosing Settings and then Proxies.

 ## At build time, after the image has been pulled

 After pulling the base image, all subsequent build steps use the environment variables of the build environment, which is a